moleike/armourd/README.md

 ```

 armourd recovers processes that stopped abnormally, by returning a nonzero exit
-code; it does not recover applications hanging.
+code; *it does not recover applications hanging*.
 Forking servers will have their
 children terminate before restart.
 Although it is designed to recover system
 daemon programs, it can actually recover any application, with the limitation
 that currently only supports single-instance applications unless using the